Thomas Pakenham, 1st Baron Longford

-Thomas Pakenham, 1st Baron Longford (May 1713 – 30 April 1766) was an Irish peer and politician.
+Thomas Pakenham, 1st Baron Longford (May 1713 – 30 April 1766) was an Anglo-Irish politician.

 Early life

 He was born in May 1713 at Pakenham Hall, County Westmeath, Ireland, eldest son of Edward Pakenham and Margaret Bradestan.

 His maternal grandfather was John Bradestan and his paternal grandfather was Sir Thomas Pakenham, the Prime Serjeant.

 After his father's death, his mother remarried Reverend Ossory Medlicott, vicar of Ticehurst, Sussex.

 Career

 Between 1745 and 1757, Pakenham represented Longford Borough in the Irish House of Commons.

 On 22 February 1605, grants of Market and Fair for Longford were given to Lord Baron Delvin by the King.
 Licence to hold a Thursday market and fair on the 1st of August, and two days at Longford, with the usual courts and fees.

 In 1552, King Edward VI granted lands of Annalye (County Longford) to Baron Delvin including the Holy Island and lands of the O'Ferralls.

-In 1556-57, Philip and Mary made grants to Lord Baron Delvin of the northern County Longford region before the county became County Longford.
+In 1556–57, Philip and Mary made grants to Lord Baron Delvin of the northern County Longford region before the county became County Longford.

 King James I also granted to Lord Baron Delvin the Island and monastery of Inchemore in what is now County Longford, otherwise Inismore, in the Annalie.

 King James did grant Lord Baron Delvin about 1/2 of the County Longford in a massive grant of lands and castles including Castles Newton, Lisnovoa, and Monilagan.
 The grant was mostly surrendered in 1607 for compensation of 100 pounds per year and other lands.